 - It is easier to transfer data in Outlook between the different accounts.

 All the benefits of MS Outlook attract users to adopt it in a big way.
 For that users need to export the Notes NSF file data to Outlook PST file as the Outlook application supports only PST file format as the database.
-But there is no dedicated method to convert the data files manually.
+But there is no dedicated method to convert the data files free.
 But there is a workaround where you can export the data from IBM Notes to a CSV file, then import the CSV files into Outlook.
 Although, it is not a secure method you can complete a simple conversion here.

 Export IBM Notes to external CSV file